One year ago, I was about to leave my home in Texas, US and set out as full-time Digital Nomad.

 Total Costs: 8,298

 My payout for the first 500 units I sold (after Amazon deducted their fees) was $5,892.
+You can double-check your fees using the Fulfillment by Amazon calculator.

 Amazon also deduct the monthly subscription and any of your advertising costs from your revenue before making your payment, which is directly deposited into your account.